 Elissa oversees operations for Prizmah and leads the work of building a strong organizational culture that inspires and empowers the team.
 Elissa is passionately committed to building strong Jewish day schools and has dedicated her career to working to ensure a strong Jewish community led by inspired leaders.
 She is a proud parent of day school alumni and a past president of the Solomon Schechter Day School of Bergen County.
 Previously, Elissa spent many years in the federation system, serving as JFNA’s vice president of financial resource development and the Mandel Center for Leadership Excellence.
 Her passion for this work led to her lifelong commitment to fostering the importance of investing in human capital as the foundation for a successful organization.
 Elissa has a master’s degree in social work from Yeshiva University and a bachelor’s degree from the University of Miami.

 Becca was born and raised in Atlanta, Georgia, where she currently resides.
 She is a Jewish day school alumna as well as a Ramah and Young Judaea attendee and staff.
-Becca attended the University of Georgia where she studied International Affairs and Political Science, and is now working toward her Masters degree in Digital Marketing at Wake Forest.
-Becca’s experiences have inspired her to work in the Jewish professional world, first with college students, and now with Jewish day schools, helping to ensure a long commitment to Jewish education and Jewish community.
+Becca attended the University of Georgia where she studied International Affairs and Political Science, and is now working toward her Masters degree in Digital Marketing from Wake Forest University.
+Becca’s experiences have inspired her to work in the Jewish professional world, first with college students as a Hillel professional, and now with Jewish day schools, helping to ensure a long commitment to Jewish education and Jewish community.
 In her free time Becca loves traveling and spending time on hiking trails with her golden retriever.

 Hannah Strasser Olson was born and raised in California, where her passion for the Jewish community and Jewish communal work was ignited.
 After receiving her BA in religious studies from UC Santa Barbara and her teaching credential from the California State University, Sacramento, she spent ten years teaching in public and private Jewish day schools.
 Her career path switched to fundraising and donor relations when she became the executive director of the Jewish Community Foundation of the West and then the director of major and planned gifts at the Jewish Federation of Greater Washington.